St. Simons Island Pier in the Golden Isles

 2. Get Up Close with Sea Turtles

 Thousands of loggerheads make their nests along the Georgia coast during the summer months.
 Join a Turtle Walk at the Georgia Sea Turtle Center for a chance to see nesting moms or even hatchlings in the wild.
 The center is the only sea turtle hospital in Georgia, and visitors of all ages can pop in year-round to see rescued turtles being nurtured back to health.
+There are plenty of other ways to experience sea turtles in the Golden Isles.
+Take a visit to Sea Island for an early morning Sea Turtle Dawn Patrol, or meet local wildlife on a guided day trip to Little St. Simons Island.

 3. Seek Out St. Simons Tree Spirits